Build Instructions

 crypto_kpp_generate_public_key(req->src = NULL, req->dst = PK)

-Send the ML-KEM PK to the responder and retrieve the ML-KEM CT from the responder.
+Send the ML-KEM / HQC PK to the responder and retrieve the ML-KEM CT / HQC CT from the responder.

 Calculate shared secret: